MBTiles Architecture & Limits

 Schema Structure & Indexing

-The specification mandates a minimal schema that prioritizes fast spatial lookups:
+The specification mandates a minimal schema:

 CREATE TABLE tiles (